aisingapore/TagUI/README.md

 A sample automation flow to automate mass account registrations in 30 seconds - 1. recording sequence of steps, 2. editing to wait for a few seconds, 3. playing the automation flow (csv datatables supported for datasets)

 # Why This
-Automate your repetitive or time-critical tasks - use cases include process automation, data acquisition and testing of web apps.
-TagUI is open-source software released under MIT license, that means you can freely use, modify or share it.
+The goal of web automation is to reproduce cognitive interactions that you have with certain websites so that your laptop or server can do it for you, base on your preferred schedule or conditions.
+TagUI helps you automate your repetitive or time-critical tasks - use cases include process automation, data acquisition and testing of web apps.

 ### FEATURES
 - natural language with JavaScript support